hair extraordinaire sam mcknight is a #backstagebeauty

 What excites and inspires you when thinking of a new look?

 It's always exciting before the next season's shows, when I meet the designers to discuss ideas and inspirations.
-Karl Lagerfeld always sends me beautiful sketch as a starting point and we just take it from there.
+Karl Lagerfeld always sends me beautiful sketches as a starting point and we just take it from there.

 What hairstyle has been the most challenging?